-This excursion proved to be very successful and Andy had won three Futures titles on clay in 2004 before stepping in on the higher level in 2005 when he entered the top-100.
-Despite having a chance to train on some of the best clay courts in the world in Barcelona, Andy preferred hard and grass and his first big results on the Tour were related to those faster surfaces, still searching for that fine balance that would excel his clay game.
+This excursion proved to be very successful, and Andy had won three Futures titles on clay in 2004 before stepping in on the higher level in 2005 when he entered the top-100.
+Despite having a chance to train on some of the world's best clay courts in Barcelona, Andy preferred hard and grass, and his first significant results on the Tour were related to those faster surfaces, still searching for that fine balance that would excel his clay game.

-That happened in 2009 after reaching the semi-final in Monte Carlo, the quarter-final in Madrid and the last eight at Roland Garros as well, with another solid spring of 2011 when he lost in the closing stages of three big clay events to Rafael Nadal and Novak Djokovic.
+That happened in 2009 after reaching the Monte Carlo semi-final, the Madrid quarter-final and the last eight at Roland Garros, with another solid spring of 2011 when he lost in the closing stages of three notable clay events to Rafael Nadal and Novak Djokovic.

-Three years later Andy was the Roland Garros semi-finalist once again before finally advancing into the first ATP final on clay in Munich in 2015, edging Philipp Kohlschreiber in more than three hours to lift the 32nd ATP crown and the first on the slowest surface.
+Three years later, Andy was the Roland Garros semi-finalist before finally advancing into the first ATP final on clay in Munich in 2015, edging Philipp Kohlschreiber in over three hours to lift the 32nd ATP crown and the first on the slowest surface.

-Out of sudden, Murray was the force to be reckoned with on clay (he would play in three big finals in 2016), proving that next week in Madrid as well when he defeated Rafael Nadal in the final to pick up his first Masters 1000 title on clay!
+Out of a sudden, Murray was the force to be reckoned with on clay (he would play in three big finals in 2016), proving that next week in Madrid when he defeated Rafael Nadal in the final to pick up his first Masters 1000 title on clay!

-Andy needed an hour and 29 minutes to dismiss the two-time defending champion 6-3, 6-2 (Nadal failed to stay on the court for an hour and a half in a clay-court defeat only for the eighth time in his career), overpowering three top-10 players en route to the title despite the fact he was 1-13 against those rivals on clay before Madrid!
+Andy needed an hour and 29 minutes to dismiss the two-time defending champion 6-3, 6-2, with Nadal failing to stay on the court for an hour and a half in a clay-court defeat only for the eighth time in his career.
+The Briton overpowered three top-10 players en route to the title despite being 1-13 against those rivals on clay before Madrid!

-Also, Andy became only the fourth player who beat Nadal in an ATP final on clay after Roger Federer, Novak Djokovic and Horacio Zeballos, and this was the hardest loss for Nadal on clay in terms of the scoreline since Bastad 2004 when he was only 18!
+Andy became the fourth player who beat Rafa in an ATP final on clay after Roger Federer, Novak Djokovic and Horacio Zeballos.
+It was Nadal's hardest loss on clay in terms of the scoreline since Bastad 2004 when he was only 18!

-It was their seventh meeting on clay and the first triumph for Andy who added that last touch he lacked to topple the great rival on his beloved surface.
-We have to say this was one of the toughest springs for Nadal in a career, falling short in Monte Carlo and Barcelona before Madrid and marking the first occasion since 2004 that the Spaniard had failed to win an ATP title on clay in three back-to-back tournaments (he would lose in Rome and Roland Garros as well)!
+It was their seventh meeting on clay and the first triumph for Andy, who added that last touch he lacked to topple the great rival on his beloved surface.
+We have to say that this was one of the toughest springs for Nadal in a career, falling short in Monte Carlo and Barcelona before Madrid.

-The Briton earned the victory in the shortest rallies up to four strokes, serving better and hitting the first groundstroke more efficiently than Nadal who stayed in touch in the longer exchanges but with no impact on the outcome.
+The Briton earned the victory in the shortest rallies up to four strokes, serving better and hitting the first groundstroke more efficiently than Nadal, who stayed in touch in the more extended exchanges but with no impact on the outcome.

-Andy meant business right from the start, winning 12 of the first 14 points to build the momentum and a 3-0 advantage.
-Serving great, he managed to break Nadal when the Spaniard sent a backhand long in the second game, settling into a nice rhythm and mounting the pressure on the opponent.
+Andy meant business right from the start, winning 12 of the first 14 points to build momentum and a 3-0 advantage.
+Serving great, he broke Nadal when the Spaniard sent a backhand long in the second game, settling into a nice rhythm and mounting the pressure on the opponent.

-Rafa got his name on the scoreboard with a forehand winner in game four but Andy fired one of his own in the next game to extend the lead to 4-1.
-Nadal held at love in game six and was ready to compete, creating two break chances in the next game that could have boosted his chances after a slow start.
+Rafa got his name on the scoreboard with a forehand winner in game four, but Andy fired one of his own a few minutes later to extend the lead to 4-1.
+Nadal held at love in game six and was ready to compete, creating two break chances in the next game that could have boosted his options after a slow start.

 Andy was not to be denied, though, winning four points in a row to get out of jail and serve for the set after an easy hold for Nadal in game eight.
-The Spaniard found his backhand in those moments, creating another break opportunity that Murray erased with a perfect serve&forehand combo, closing the set after a forced error from Rafa after 40 minutes.
+The Spaniard found his backhand in those moments, creating another break opportunity that Murray erased with a perfect serve & forehand combo and closed the set after Nadal's forced error.

-Things were only to become more serious for Nadal in set number two, netting a backhand in the opening game that gave Andy an early lead, with the Briton confirming it with an ace in game two that pushed him closer to the finish line.
+Things were only to become more serious for Nadal in set number two, as he netted a backhand in the opening game that gave Andy an early lead.
+The Briton confirmed it with an ace in game two that pushed him closer to the finish line.

-Andy forged a 5-1 advantage with another game full of variety and depth in his shots, earning a match point with two service winners at 5-2.
-Another poor return from Nadal sealed his fate in this match and Murray started a huge celebration with Amelie Mauresmo and the rest of his team, winning his tenth match in a row on clay and lifting the second title in two weeks.
+Andy forged a 5-1 advantage with another game full of variety and depth in his shots and earned a match point with two service winners at 5-2.
+Another poor return from Nadal sealed his fate in this match, and Murray started a massive celebration with Amelie Mauresmo and the rest of his team, winning his tenth match in a row on clay and lifting the second title in two weeks.